Position

 • Bachelor's degree in Information Technology, Computer Science, or a related field.

-• Proven experience in an IT support or systems administration role.
+• Proven experience as an IT Specialist or similar role.

 • Excellent problem-solving skills and the ability to think critically.